Al Smith: Business life and later years

 After the 1928 election, Smith became the president of Empire State, Inc., the corporation that built and operated the Empire State Building.
 Construction for the building symbolically began on March 17, 1930, St. Patrick's Day, per Smith's instructions.
 Smith's grandchildren cut the ribbon when the world's tallest skyscraper opened on May 1, 1931, which was May Day, an international labor celebration.
 Its construction had been completed in only 13 months, a record for such a large project.

 As with the Brooklyn Bridge, which Smith had seen being built from his Lower East Side boyhood home, the Empire State Building was both a vision and an achievement that had been constructed by combining the interests of all, rather than being divided by the interests of a few.
 Smith continued to promote the Empire State Building, which was derided as the "Empty State Building" due to a lack of tenants, in the years following its construction.

 In 1929, Smith was awarded the Laetare Medal by the University of Notre Dame, considered the most prestigious award for American Catholics.

 In 1929 Smith was elected President of the Board of Trustees of the New York State College of Forestry at Syracuse University.
-Knowing his fondness for animals, in 1934 Robert Moses made Al Smith the Honorary Night Zookeeper of the newly-renovated Central Park Zoo.
+Knowing his fondness for animals, in 1934 Robert Moses made Al Smith the Honorary Night Zookeeper of the newly renovated Central Park Zoo.
 Though a ceremonial title, Smith was given keys to the zoo and often took guests to see the animals after hours.

 Smith was an early and vocal critic of the Nazi regime in Germany.
 He supported the Anti-Nazi boycott of 1933 and addressed a mass-meeting at Madison Square Garden against Nazism that March.
 His speech was included in the 1934 anthology Nazism: An Assault on Civilization.
 In 1938, Smith took to the airwaves to denounce Nazi brutality in the wake of Kristallnacht.
 His words were published in The New York Times article "Text of the Catholic Protest Broadcast" of November 17, 1938.

 Like most New York City businessmen, Smith enthusiastically supported American military involvement in World War II.
 Although he was not asked by Roosevelt to play any role in the war effort, Smith was an active and vocal proponent of FDR's attempts to amend the Neutrality Act in order to allow "Cash and Carry" sales of war equipment to be made to the British.
 Smith spoke on behalf of the policy in October 1939, to which FDR responded directly: "Very many thanks.
 You were grand."

-In 1939 Smith was appointed a Papal Chamberlain of the Sword and Cape, one of the highest honors which the Papacy bestowed on a layman.
+In 1939, Smith was appointed a Papal Chamberlain of the Sword and Cape, one of the highest honors which the Papacy bestowed on a layman.

 Smith died at the Rockefeller Institute Hospital on October 4, 1944, of a heart attack, at the age of 70.
 He had been broken-hearted over the death of his wife from cancer five months earlier, on May 4, 1944.
-He is interred at Calvary Cemetery.
+He was funeralized at St. Patrick's Cathedral and is interred at Calvary Cemetery.